This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Preheat oven to 350°F. Line a 12-cup muffin pan with paper liners and set it aside.

-8 tbsp (1 stick) unsalted butter, 1 cup granulated sugar, 2 eggs, 1 cup sour cream, 1 ½ tsp vanilla extract
+8 tbsp (1 stick) unsalted butter, 1 cup granulated sugar, 2 large eggs, 1 cup sour cream, 1 ½ tsp vanilla extract

-• Once the sour cream and vanilla are mixed in, add the flour, baking powder, baking soda, and salt.
+• Add the dry ingredients: To the wet ingredients, add the flour, baking powder, baking soda, and salt.
 Combine until just a few dry streaks remain.

 2 cups all-purpose flour, 1 tsp baking powder, ½ tsp baking soda, ½ tsp kosher salt